Bachelor of Science (Honours) in Nursing

 Recognition and Prospects

-Graduates are eligible for registration with the Nursing Council of Hong Kong as Registered Nurses (General).
+The programme is accreditated by the Nursing Council of Hong Kong and graduates are eligible to apply for registration as Registered Nurses (General).

 Graduates are eligible to become Registered Nurses (General) in Hong Kong.
 They can find employment in numerous clinical and community settings, and develop the specialist areas of study that they choose.

 The majority of graduates work in the health sector, either under the Hospital Authority or in private organisations such as private hospitals or old age homes.
 Some graduates undertake research work.

 Other graduates pursue further studies.
 Many of our graduates have been accepted for post-registration clinical training and education in local and overseas institutions.

 Some graduates work overseas after obtaining the proper licences from foreign countries.

 Satisfy the General Entrance Requirements of the University (NON-JUPAS Local Year 1 Admissions) and the following specific requirement of this programme: